Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Edit the existing flow log Change the fitter setting to capture all traffic.
 - [ ] Edit the existing flow log.
 Set the log record format to a custom format Select the proper fields to include in the tog.

 ### A  company wants to collect data from an application to use for analytics.
 For the first 90 days, the data will be infrequently accessed but must remain highly available.
-During this time, the company’s analytics team requires access to the data in milliseconds.
+During this time, the company's analytics team requires access to the data in milliseconds.
 However, after 90 days, the company must retain the data for the long term at a lower cost.
 The retrieval time after 90 days must be less than 5 hours.
 Which solution will meet these requirements MOST cost-effectively?

 - [ ] Store the data in S3 Standard-Infrequent Access (S3 Standard-IA) for the first 90 days.
 Set up an S3 Lifecycle rule to move the data to S3 Glacier Flexible Retrieval after 90 days.